 Molecular structure refers to how the molecules attach to each other.
 While you can’t see the individual atoms, you can see the result of how they attach to each other in whole crystals.
 Diamonds form crystals that look like two pyramids attached at their bases.
 Quartz forms elongated crystals with six sides.
 This is a result of the molecular structure.
-Its as if you had two sets of tiles to work with.
+It’s as if you had two sets of tiles to work with.
 Those with four sides will form one kind of design, others with six sides form an entirely different set of designs.
-The two styles cant be fit together, six sided tiles and four sided tiles are different systems.
+The two styles cannot fit together because six sided tiles and four sided tiles each make up different systems.

 Species and Varieties

-It is important to note that we are discussing pure minerals.
+It is important to note that throughout this article we are discussing pure minerals.
 In nature it is common for a mineral to have impurities.
 These are present in very tiny amounts, usually 3% or less of the crystal by weight.
-They arent considered to change the primary chemistry, so they dont change the name, or species, of the mineral.
-However, they do change some of the mineral’s characteristics, so we use a subclassification called a variety.
+These impurities do not change the primary chemistry, so the mineral name, or species, does not change.
+They do, however, change some of the mineral’s characteristics, so we use a subclassification called a variety.
 While impurities do not make a significant difference in the chemistry of a mineral, they can make a significant difference in a mineral’s appearance, which can have a considerable effect on its value.

 Corundum and beryl are called mineral species.
 Their colored versions are varieties.
-Another very common species is quartz, which has the varieties of amethyst, citrine and smoky quartz.
+Another very common species is quartz, which has the varieties of amethyst, citrine, and smoky quartz.

 Common red garnets are either almandine or pyrope garnets.
 Both of these garnet species are deep red; however, each has a slightly different chemical makeup.
 That being said, the purest almandine garnet ever found contains 20% pyrope and the purest pyrope contains 20% almandine.
 Each of these gems also contains a minute amount of other garnet species.
 When a gemologist needs to put a name on a garnet, they will call it by the component that is in the majority.
 As you can see, this is not always a clear distinction.
 If the purest pyrope garnet ever found is only 80% pyrope, then there are a lot more that are closer to being only 50% pyrope.
 For most garnets, it is best to describe them simply as almandine/pyrope.

 Series and Blends

 As mentioned above, garnets are never found in their pure state, but always in combination with each other.
-For example, most of our gem grade garnets are in the almandine—pyrope—spessartite series.
-Almandine, pyrope and spessartite are individual species of garnet and they are always found together.
+For example, most of our gem-grade garnets are in the almandine—pyrope—spessartite series.
+Almandine, pyrope, and spessartite are individual species of garnet and they are always found together.
 The element that makes up the majority is the one whose name is given to the gem.

-The garnet group would contain the three species mentioned above, (almandine, pyrope and spessartite,) plus hydrogrossular, kimzeyite, goldmanite, schorlomite, knorringite, yamatoite, andradite and uvarovite.
+The garnet group would contain the three species mentioned above, almandine, pyrope, and spessartite, plus hydrogrossular, kimzeyite, goldmanite, schorlomite, knorringite, yamatoite, andradite, and uvarovite.
 Of these later additions, only the last two are gem material.

 A similar situation exists for the tourmaline and feldspar groups.
 They have several members, but only a few are used as gems.

 Minerals are also categorized by common chemistry.
 For example, all minerals that contain silica will be grouped as silicates.
-This kind of grouping is not important to all gemologists; however, it is important to mineralogists, chemical gemologists and occasionally to the gem cutter.
+This kind of grouping is not important to all gemologists; however, it is important to mineralogists, chemical gemologists, and occasionally to the gem cutter.
 For example, if a lapidary is about to cut a gem for the first time, the best polishing compound is a mystery.
 If he knows what group the gem in question belongs to, it would be reasonable to start with compounds that work for other gems in that group.